Jamaica has lost a great public servant in Laurie Broderick, says Holness

 In addition to his chosen profession in law, Broderick was also a former army captain.

 He emerged from a political family.
-His father, Dr Percival Broderick, served as MP for North East Clarendon from 1949 to 1989 and Senator from 1993-1997.
+His brother, Dr Percival Broderick, served as MP for North East Clarendon.

 “Indeed, Jamaica has lost another great public servant who made a significant contribution to our country, I offer my sincere condolences to his family, friends and colleagues,” Holness said.